transprime-research/laravel-dockerizer/Readme.md

     > **HTTP**: `git clone https://github.com/transprime-research/laravel-dockerizer.git`

-- Cd into `laravel-docker` directory, and run the bash file `setup.sh` using any bash command that fits your os
+- Cd into `laravel-dockerizer` directory, and run the bash file `setup.sh` using any bash command that fits your os

 Common ones are